Home Amps & DACS

 Amps & DACS

-Amplifiers and DACS, while important, aren’t the end-all and be-all of audio like some audiophile snobs would have you believe.
 Are they important in a home studio?
 To an extent.
-If you have higher end headphones in your space, you’ll want one, sure.
+If you have higher-end headphones in your space, you’ll want one, sure.

-I currently have 14-15 on my desk as we speak, and have demoed over 40 of them.
+I currently have 14-15 on my desk as we speak, and have demoed over 75 of them.

-Though it’s nice to have a good one, The emphasis that people place on them is pretty silly.
+Though it’s nice to have a good one, the emphasis that people place on them is pretty silly.

 The problem with the audiophile hobby is a sense of arrogant elitism.
 I talked about the hierarchy of importance in this video, and purchasing an Amp/DAC is a distant fourth.